pvCNN: Privacy-Preserving and Verifiable Convolutional Neural Network Testing: Conclusion

 \section{Conclusion}

-We study verifiable CNN testing over ciphered test data by leveraging the state-of-the-art zk-SNARK systems.
-Following existing related works, we make efforts to optimize matrix multiplication relations.
-Specifically, we represent convolution operations applying to multiple filters and inputs with a single MM computation.
-We then use a new QMP for expressing the MM computation, so as to reduce the multiplication gate of the finally generated circuit for the MM computation, and thereby reducing proof generation overhead.
-We also aggregate multiple proofs with respect to a same CNN but different test datasets into a single proof.
-Besides, we present a proof-of-concept implementation and conduct experiments to demonstrate the validity of our approach.
-For ease of following, we share our implementation code publicly.
+The paper discusses using zk-SNARK systems for verifiable CNN testing on encrypted test data.
+The authors optimize matrix multiplication relations by representing convolution operations with a single MM computation and using a new QMP.
+This reduces the multiplication gate and proof generation overhead.
+They also aggregate multiple proofs into a single proof for the same CNN but different test datasets.
+They provide a proof-of-concept implementation and share their implementation code publicly.